Skip to content

 Deleting a room#

-Rooms can be deleted at any time from the "Rooms" page.
-This will remove the room and all its associated data.
+Rooms can be deleted individually or in bulk from the Rooms page.
+Deleting a room removes it and all associated data.

 Room auto-deletion#